Skip to contents

 )

-The target is intentionally driven more by the middle month of each quarter, so we can see how the different aggregation schemes react.
+The data-generating process is intentionally driven more by the middle month of each quarter — the within-quarter weights are (0.2, 0.6, 0.2) — so we can see how the different aggregation schemes react.
 The monthly indicator also has slot-specific within-quarter movements, so the unrestricted specification can estimate three distinct monthly coefficients.

 Deterministic Bridge Aggregation